qor/doc/helpers/widget.md

 Above widget configured to use templates `banner1`, `banner2`, QOR widget will look up templates from path `$APP_ROOT/app/views/widgets` by default, so you need to put your template to the right place.

-When render with the found template, QOR widget will use the widget's generated context and use it to render the template like how Golang template works.
+When render with the found template, [QOR Widget](https://github.com/qor/widget) will use the widget's generated context and use it to render the template like how Golang template works.

 ```go
 // app/views/widgets/banner1.tmpl